 Curry is the perfect one-pot meal to cook for a special night in, as it can be easily scaled up or down depending on the size of your crowd.
 Our comprehensive collection of curry recipes includes regional Indian dishes, vegan satay curry and comforting dhal.
 Our choice for New Year’s Eve is this epic Old Delhi-style butter chicken, because any dish that involves ghee and cream is truly worthy of celebration.

 Ham is a popular choice at Christmastime, but it can be enjoyed for almost any special occasion.
-Our sticky gammon recipe is a cross between a traditional festive ham and pulled pork, so it’s an ideal sharing dish for a crowd.
+Our sticky gammon recipe is a cross between a traditional festive ham and pulled pork.
 Serve with buns or rice, plus a sweet pineapple chutney to cut through the rich glazed meat.

 Lobster mac & cheese